MONTYYYYY/offices/README.md

 - I hardcoded the intial data for Staff and Offices.

 ## Issues
-Issues there were no designs for tablet and Desktop.
+- There were no designs for tablet and Desktop.
 Therefore I was no sure of expected output.
 I tried to make it look as nice as possible.

 There were also a 2 design mistakes i noticed on the figma : Examples are
 - 'Are you sure you want to Delete Staff Member?' has incorrect button names 'Keep Office' and 'Delete Office'.
 - The number of avatars icons on the edit or add staff modal does not match the total avatars provided on design.